 Somewhere along the line, I guess someone forgot tell me that the roller needs to be cleared of long hair and strings regularly.
 Or I forgot to read the instructions.
 Either way, I’ve burned out more than my share of vacuum cleaners over the years.

 Recently, I was given a brand new vacuum without bags, a stronger dust filter, and an easier turning capacity (which is nice but not something that ever really bothered me about the older models).
+It also works great as a vacuum for the car.
+And since its light weight I can carry it outside with ease.
 Its best feature is that it has non-stop suction that doesn’t quit even when the dustbin is full.

 So far, so good.
 It’s been six months.
 And I haven’t killed it yet.